To become a taxi driver in Derbyshire Dales District you will need to obtain a licence from the District Council.

 This involves a search of your individual criminal record to establish whether or not you are a suitable person to drive members of the public, some of which may be vulnerable, elderly or infirm.
 The Disclosure and Barring Service (formerly the Criminal Records Bureau - CRB) provides a disclosure service that deals with all checks of criminal records for the District Council.
-You may also want to read Derbyshire Dales District Council's policy and guidelines on the relevance of previous convictions [PDF 182KB] when applying for a taxi driver licence.
+The Council's Taxi Licensig Policy provides guidelines on the relevance of previous convictions when applying for a taxi driver licence.

 Driver and Vehicle Licensing Agency (DVLA) check

 The check is designed to give the District Council information on your individual driving history.
 This is necessary to determine whether or not you are a safe driver and capable of driving a vehicle in the manner expected of a taxi driver.
 It is also used to confirm that an applicant has held a full driving licence for a period of at least twelve months.

 Visually checking licences relies solely on the information provided on the paper licence which may not be up to date.
 To ensure that the information we have is up to date we use Intelligent Data Systems, a specialist provider in the field of data management to check your driving licence details via the DVLA.